cgruver/okd-3.11-install-tutorial/KVM_Config.md

 ## Installing KVM packages
-1. Install some common tools:
+1. Install some common tools that are useful on all of our hosts:

     `# yum -y install wget git net-tools bind-utils bash-completion nfs-utils`